Join us for our monthly programs.

 Meeting Times and Locations

-- The second Saturday of every month from 10:00 am to noon MST (in person at UNM Continuing Education Building and via Zoom)
+- The second Saturday of every month from 10:00 am to noon MST (in person at UNM Continuing Education Building and via Zoom).
+(Starting in 2026, workshops will be held on the third Saturday of the month via Zoom.
+See the workshops page for more information.)

 - The fourth Wednesday from 6:30 pm to 8:30 pm MST (via Zoom only).
 There is no Wednesday meeting in December.